swiftlang/swift-evolution/proposals/0031-adjusting-inout-declarations.md

     func foo(inOut x: T) // foo(inOut:), type (T) -> Void
     func foo(inout x: T) // foo(_:), type (inout T) -> Void
     ```

+* Moving it would allow `inout` to be used as a parameter label.
+While this
+  isn't a particularly strong motivation by itself, currently `inout` is the
+  *only* keyword not allowed as a parameter label in Swift 3.
+Removing this
+  restriction would simplify the language.

 * It better matches similar patterns in other languages such as borrowing in Rust, that may be later introduced back to Swift